Intel Arc A380 – Does it encode?!?

 In the future, we'll probably get a processor/motherboard that does have bridge support and retest this.
 Also, give some independent streaming a chance.
 We won't be doing this on twitch because we lost our API many years ago (didn't agree to their ToS)but we'll find something!

 There will be people who will always say that CPU encoding will be better than GPU encoding until the end of time.
-For the most part, they're right as a CPU can be revised/reprogrammed/reused just like we did with that 4th gen I5 CPU.
+For the most part, they're right!
+A CPU can be revised/reprogrammed/reused just like we did with that 4th gen I5 CPU.
 But if there's an hour of video to share.
-We're not entirely sure if we feel like burning down trees in power for months of CPU time in order to get it done.
+We're not entirely sure if we feel like burning down trees in power for months of CPU time to get it done.

 In terms of Intel as a graphic card for gaming.
-It has a ways to go!
+Yeah, we tried it with a few games on our Steam network. without completely dunking on the thing it has a ways to go!
 Intel has always been there playing lower-level games on Steam with their embedded laptop gaming chips.
 Intel has been real about updating their drivers on an almost weekly basis as problems develop and arise with it.
 And to be honest, we need more competition in the graphic card market than Nvidia and AMD.

 That's what server said.